gvwilson/thirdbit/src/fiction/in-heck/index.md

 "You do not have to ask.
 You are this one's friend."

-Dockety hesitated again.
+Gumption patted Crusher's side again as "Friend" flashed on the hauler bot's screen.
-"But you will have to explain the plan to Maddy."
+"Thanks,"

-It was a good plan,
+Gumption said awkwardly.
-and it might have worked
+"Lemme see what my folks think."

-if Gumption's parents hadn't been worried about his ribs and hadn't said that he needed to finish school in Rusty Bridge before he could go anywhere.
+What Gumption's parents thought was that his ribs still weren't properly healed and said that he needed to finish school in Rusty Bridge before he could go anywhere.
 Voices were raised after that
 and a younger brother was sent next door to ask Gumption's grandma to come by and talk some sense into him.
-Once half a dozen relatives were arguing on the porch he slipped away unnoticed and headed for Maddy's.
+Once half a dozen relatives were arguing on the porch about whether Gumption's great uncle had ever owned a mitre saw he slipped away unnoticed and headed back to Maddy's.

 "They're taking Sindy tomorrow," she said without preamble.
 The fur on her cheeks was matted with wiped-away tears.
-"Crusher is hauling produce up to Half-a-Hat, and Special Blazes said they could call a stage down from Sandy Bend to collect them there.
+"Able is hauling the big wagon back from Half-a-Hat to Sandy Bend, so Special Blazes said they'd ride that.
 Mama's trying to calm her down and get her packed at the same time."

-"And what about you?"
+"What about you?"
 Gumption asked.

 Maddy sniffled.